msalemor/kubecluster/Azure-README.md

 ## Join knode1 to the cluster

-SSH into knode1 from kmaster, You can now join knode1 (and other nodes) by running the following command:
+To join knode1 to the cluster, SSH into knode1 from kmaster, and execute the following command:

-**Note:** The command below is part of the output of the init command
+**Note:** The command below is part of the output of the init command above where you can obtain the toekn and key

 ```
 # You should have gotten the actual token when you ran kubeadm init on the step above